Venkateshsaini/artisticalley/README.md

+The project we built for SIH 2022 which evetually came top 10 out of 75 teams in VITISH-2022 conducted by VIT Chennai and V-Nest .

+## About the project
 An e-commerce website for communication between sellers and buyers.
 Bridge the gap between buyers and sellers by creating a user-friendly e-commerce website and Promote local artisans and handloom industry.
 Flexible payments methods for customers.